 Cherry Pits, Almond Essence, and Cyanide

-True almond essence (Noyaux) can be made by soaking the inner kernels from pits or stones of cherries (or apricots, nectarines, peaches and plums) in neutral spirits.
+True almond essence (Noyaux) is made by soaking the inner kernels from pits or stones of cherries (or apricots, nectarines, peaches and plums) in neutral spirits.
 The released chemical compound, Amygdalin, is also present in almonds, giving them the characteristic almond aroma.

-Once Amygdalin is introduced to water (during chewing, digestion, or other ways), it begins to break down and release poisonous hydrogen cyanide gas.
+Once Amygdalin encounters water (during chewing, digestion, or other ways), it begins to break down and release poisonous hydrogen cyanide gas.
 Not to worry, though.
 If you prefer to use unpitted cherries, the tiny amount of cyanide released by the cherries is minute.

-Additionally, if you are interested in making your own Noyaux extract, check out this very informative and highly scientific article on Cyanide in Cherries (and how to remove it) HERE.
+Additionally, if you would like to make your own Noyaux extract, check out this very informative and highly scientific article on Cyanide in Cherries (and how to remove it) HERE.

 How to Make Cherry Clafoutis

-With a little practice Cherry Clafoutis can be whipped up in the time it takes to pre-heat the oven to 375 F. Prepare the baking dish (cast iron or pie dish) with a layer of butter, then spread a little layer of sugar over the bottom.
+With a little practice, you can make Cherry Clafoutis in the time it takes to pre-heat the oven to 375 F. Prepare the baking dish (cast iron or pie dish) with a layer of butter, then spread a little layer of sugar over the bottom.

 Arrange the cherries on top of the sugar.
 It really doesn’t matter how many you use but they should all be in a single layer.
 Pack them as tightly as they’ll go for maximum cherry flavour.